reshinto/Basic_technologies_revision/system_design/10LoadBalancers/readme.md

   - LB will stop sending traffic to such a server if
     - a server is not available to take new requests
     - is not responding or has elevated error rate
+  - basically it helps to improve reliability and scalability of the app
 - load balancers can also be overloaded, therefore multiple load balancers can be used
   - different server selection strategies can also be applied to different load balancers
   - load balancers can also communicate between each other so as to determine the best redirection strategy for the specific request